 - c.
 Bell J, Parker KL, Swinford RD, Hoffman AR, Maneatis T, Lippe B. Long-term safety of recombinant human growth hormone in children.
 J Clin Endocrinol Metab.
 2010 Jan;95(1):167-77. doi: 10.1210/jc.2009-0178.
 Epub 2009 Nov 11.
 PMID: 19906787. - d.
-GeNeSIS (Genetics and Neuroendocrinology of Short Stature International Study; Eli Lilly, Indianapolis, IN, USA); 19 054 children with no recorded history of cancer.
-Patient years of exposure ~ 64,784.
+GeNeSIS (Genetics and Neuroendocrinology of Short Stature International Study; Eli Lilly, Indianapolis, IN, USA); $19\,054$ children with no recorded history of cancer.
+Patient years of exposure $\sim 64,784$.

 Table 3 shows estimated prevalence of paediatric GHD patients in each selected country, and estimated number of somatropin-treated paediatric patients in each database.
 Preliminary feasibility assessment of data in the Swedish nationwide and regional registers from 2008 to 2019 indicates that there was approximately 4,000 patients treated with somatropin each year, with 1700 patients in 2019 estimated to be paediatric patients.
-In the UK THIN database from 1995-2020, there were approximately 3,375 patients treated with somatropin with 20% (650 patients) estimated to be paediatric patients.
-In Spain, from 2013-2022, there were approximately 700 patients treated with somatropin, of which 642 received a first dose as a paediatric patient.
-Similar information from France was unavailable.
+In the UK THIN database from 1995-2020, there were approximately 3,375 patients treated with somatropin a.
+Pharmacoepidemiological database with data of children treated with recombinant human GH (Kabi International Growth Study Genotropin; Pfizer Inc., New York, NY).
+Enrolled patients 1987-2012.
+IGHD: N=39116, Patient years of exposure=126,754.
+Data on file.